 Even though the assembly itself wasn’t difficult, attaching the armrests added an extra 5 minutes to the process.

-Build Quality
+Design and Build Quality

 Starting with the mesh, it’s both breathable and comfortable, making it a great choice for long workdays.